 You wouldn’t be the first engineering team to do this.
 LinkedIn Ads have fixed frequency caps, with their docs saying, “Because LinkedIn is very focused on member experience, frequency caps are strictly enforced.
 This means that if an ad was already served to a particular member he or she will not see it again for 48 hours.”

 Yup!
-For this article we ran a month-long campaign on Google Ads.
+At the time of publishing, we ran a month-long campaign on Google Ads for this article.
 We limited targeting to one country, one site, one ad unit, and an intent audience around ‘ad serving’.
 We then built four campaigns with the same Kevel ad, the only difference being what frequency caps they had.

 Users who saw the ad only once per week clicked on it 0.16% of the time - but the cohort that saw it more than 10 times clicked on it just 0.02% of the time (an 87% drop).
 Since I was buying on CPM, my cost-per-click was about 6x higher for the fourth campaign versus the first!